Boosting the Transferability of Adversarial Attacks with Global Momentum Initialization: Introduction

-Among the existing attack methods, the white-box attack strategy guarantees excellent attack performance by directly obtaining information about the target model, but struggles to achieve high transfer attack performance, especially for models with defense mechanisms.
+Among the existing attack methods, the white-box attack strategy guarantees excellent attack performance by directly obtaining information about the target model but struggles to achieve high transfer attack performance, especially for models with defense mechanisms.
 To tackle this challenge, a series of methods have also been proposed to improve transferability for more practical black-box attacks.
-These methods can be mainly divided into three perspectives: gradient optimization~\cite{dong2017discovering,DBLP:journals/corr/abs-1908-06281,DBLP:conf/cvpr/Wang021}, data augmentation~\cite{xie2019improving,dong2019evading,wang2021admix}, and model integration~\cite{DBLP:conf/iclr/LiuCLS17}.
-In most cases, these methods can be integrated to obtain better attack performance.
+These methods can be mainly divided into three groups: gradient optimization~\citep{Long_Tao_LI_Lei_Zhang_2024, dong2017discovering,DBLP:journals/corr/abs-1908-06281,DBLP:conf/cvpr/Wang021}, data augmentation~\citep{xie2019improving,dong2019evading,wang2021admix}, and model augmentation~\citep{liu2016delving}.
+Furthermore, in most scenarios, integrating multiple attack methods can lead to improved attack performance.

-Considering the aforementioned three attack perspectives, gradient optimization methods tend to be the most commonly used strategy given the availability of specific information about the surrogate model.
-From the standpoint of optimization, MI-FGSM~\cite{dong2017discovering}, as one of the most important baselines, achieves higher attack consistency by introducing momentum to make the attack cumulative in the previous direction to help the attack direction out of the local optimum.
-Given that most of the existing optimization methods such as NI-FGSM~\cite{DBLP:journals/corr/abs-1908-06281}, VT~\cite{DBLP:conf/cvpr/Wang021} are improved based on the momentum of MI-FGSM, so we mainly focus our analysis around momentum, phenomena of which remain prevalent in other optimization methods.
-Although momentum can improve the effectiveness of attacks, we discover the \textbf{gradient elimination} phenomenon still exists during the forward attack process, i.e., there is lower consistency for the forward unconverged gradients compared to the backward gradients, which may inhibit the transferability.
-Simultaneously, in the context of traditional iterative attacks, small step size of each iteration restricts the generated adversarial examples to be optimized within a very limited data distribution, which results in the attacks being more likely to fall into local optimum.
-Besides, a direct scaling of the step size may cause attack easily falling into overfitting.
-Please see \textbf{Supplementary Material {1}} for more details.
+Considering the aforementioned three attack perspectives, gradient optimization methods tend to be the most commonly used strategy.
+From the standpoint of optimization, the introduction of momentum~\citep{POLYAK19641} facilitates the accumulation of the attack gradient in the previous direction, achieving higher attack consistency to move the attack direction away from local optima.
+Most existing optimization methods, such as MI-FGSM~\citep{dong2017discovering}, NI-FGSM~\citep{DBLP:journals/corr/abs-1908-06281}, and VT~\citep{DBLP:conf/cvpr/Wang021}, are built upon the momentum.
+Therefore, we concentrate our analysis on momentum, phenomena of which remain prevalent in most circumstances.
+Although momentum can improve the effectiveness of attacks, we discover the \textbf{gradient elimination} phenomenon still exists during the forward attack process, i.e. the momentum fails to fully converge during the first few iterations leading to inaccurate attack directions, which may inhibit the transferability.
+Simultaneously, traditional iterative attacks (e.g. MI-FGSM, NI-FGSM) limit the optimization of generated adversarial examples within a very limited data distribution by using a small step size, increasing the likelihood of the attacks converging to local optima.
+Besides, a direct scaling of the step size may cause the attack easily falling into overfitting, as shown in Figure~\ref{fig:scale}.